Five preconditions for good differentiation

 You can group pupils using different criteria:

-· Heterogeneous grouping: in heterogeneous groups, more advanced students can help others.
-In cooperative structures students do not only achieve academic goals, it is also an excellent way to develop their social competences.
-They learn how to lead a group, how to moderate, how to take care of materials, how to respect the work of other students.
+- Heterogeneous grouping: in heterogeneous groups, more advanced students can help others.
+In cooperative structures students not only achieve academic goals, but it is also an excellent way to develop their social competencies.
+They learn how to lead a group, how to moderate, how to take care of materials, and how to respect the work of other students.

 3. Grouping teachers

-There is talk of co-teaching when several education professionals together support a group of students in an equivalent relationship over a period of time in a structured way in achieving a set of learning objectives.
+There is talk of co-teaching when several education professionals together support a group of students in an equivalent relationship over a period of time in a structured way to achieve a set of learning objectives.
 They do so in the same or adjoining areas.

 4. Differentiation in different phases of the learning process